-To get a copy of your building’s fire risk assessment you should contact the responsible person and ask them to send you a copy.
-The person who is responsible for carrying out the fire risk assessment in your building is usually the owner (freeholder), managing agent, or management company.
+To get a copy of your building’s fire risk assessment (FRA), you should contact the responsible person and ask them to send you a copy.

 What if the freeholder, management company or managing agent doesn’t give me a copy?

-Unfortunately, there is nothing in law that requires the responsible person to provide residents with a copy of their building’s fire risk assessment.
+Unfortunately, there is nothing in law that requires the responsible person to provide residents with a copy of their building’s FRA.

 If you are still unhappy, you can then complain directly to a redress scheme.
 All managing agents in England must be a member of one of two redress schemes: